 It is important to remember that cart abandonment emails are a big part of behavioral marketing, and thus should be treated with a lot of care and tact.
 With the help of the data collected on cart abandonment, you can also tailor your email content based on different kinds of customers.
 Also, your task doesn’t end with sending just one cart abandonment email.
 The key is to send two or three carefully timed emails to optimize conversions.
 Each email will have a different tactic to drive sales.

 Capturing abandoned cart analytics with the help of Google Analytics is a great way to gain insight into the behavior and buying pattern of your customers.
 The visitor flow and conversion pathways in Google Analytics will look something like this.

 On-site remarketing is a process wherein certain tools enable you to identify in real time when exactly your website visitors disengage and are about to abandon their cart or leave the site.
 Once this intent is detected, you can re-engage with them with a personalized email based on several elements – like their browsing history, search keyword and the items left in their cart.
-You may also choose to offer an incentive like free shipping, discount coupon etc. to bring them back to your store.
+You may also choose to offer an incentive like free shipping, discount coupon etc. to bring them back to your store and ensure Shopify abandoned cart recovery.
 Perzonalization can help you implement such customized email marketing campaigns in real time.
 They are simple and don’t need any alterations to your site’s html.